Skip to content

 • Tasks — Individual steps the member works through.
 Each task includes explanatory content and a knowledge check.

-• Workflow — Many SOPs include a structured walkthrough with decision points and branches.
+• Workflow — Workflow SOPs include a structured walkthrough with decision points and branches.
 Depending on the path taken, the walkthrough can end at different outcomes — for example, completed, escalated, deferred, or stopped.
 An outline lets members move between tasks.
+Capability SOPs are instead a linear explainer — an ordered set of tasks (what it does, how it works, limits, when to use it) with no branching.

 Knowledge checks